ESHAYAT102/esyt/README.md

 1. **Project Name**: Enter a name for your project (default: "esyt-app")
 2. **Language**: Choose between JavaScript or TypeScript
-3. **Packages**: Select from Framer Motion, OGL, Clerk, Appwrite, and Prisma
+3. **Packages**: Select from TailwindCSS, Framer Motion, OGL, Clerk, Appwrite, and Prisma
 4. **Git**: Choose whether to initialize a Git repository
 5. **Dependencies**: Choose whether to automatically install dependencies
 6. **Dev Server**: Choose whether to run the development server automatically after setup